What should South Korea do?

 - South Korea was the first in the Asian region to announce the moratorium of overseas public coal finance as early as April 2021.

 - The export centric economic model with 10 major corporations, responsible for 80% of national GDP, makes the industry sector highly sensitive to market demands – this is illustrated in the growing number of Korean RE100 members.
-In September 2022, Samsung Electronics joined RE100.
+In 2023, there has been a 20% increase in Korean-headquartered membership to RE100.

 Recent developments, threats and levers for action